 Guestbook (register book)

-- A selection of guest books or registers usually will be offered for purchase as part of the funeral home’s services.
+A selection of guest books or registers usually will be offered for purchase as part of the funeral home’s services.
+You can also find them online, in office supply, and gift stores.

 It is customary to thank the clergy for their assistance and to offer an honorarium if they are involved in the service.